fiquant/marketsimulator/doc/strategy.rst

                 volume = rnd.Expovariate(1.)
            ))

-There are also handy specialisations of the generic strategy.
+There are also handy specialisations of this generic strategy.
 Usually they accept parameters defining strategy logic and an order factory in a curried form.

 Liquidity provider strategy
 ---------------------------

-Liquidity provider strategy is an array of two strategy providing liquidity for each side of trade over the asset.
-Every liquidity provider side wakes up at moments of time given by ``eventGen`` calculates base price of the asset (it is taken as price of the best order in the queue, if none, price of the last trade is taken, if none we take some default value).
+Liquidity provider strategy is an array of two strategies providing liquidity for each side of trade over the asset.
+Every liquidity provider side wakes up at moments of time given by ``eventGen``, calculates a base price of the asset (it is taken as price of the best order in the queue, if none, price of the last trade is taken, if none we take some default value).
 Then an order with price equal to the base price is multiplied by a value taken from ``priceDistr`` and volume is taken from ``volumeDistr`` is created.

 .. code-block:: haskell

-    NotNone(x, defaultValue) ::= if x == None then defaultValue else x price.LiquidityProviderSide(orderqueue, priceDistr, defaultValue) ::=
+    NotNone(x, defaultValue) ::=
+        if x == None then defaultValue else x

+    price.LiquidityProviderSide(orderqueue, priceDistr, defaultValue) ::=
         priceDistr * (NotNone(BestPrice(orderqueue),
                          NotNone(LastTradePrice(orderqueue),
                              defaultValue))

-    strategy.LiquidityProviderSide(eventGen, orderFactory,
-    	side, priceDistr, defaultValue) ::=
+    strategy.LiquidityProviderSide(eventGen, orderFactory, side, priceDistr, defaultValue) ::=
             orderbook = orderbook.OfTrader() in
             strategy.Generic(eventGen,
                              orderFactory(ops.constant(side),
                                           price.LiquidityProviderSide(
                                             orderbook.queue(side),
                                             priceDistr,
                                             defaultValue)))

     strategy.LiquidityProvider(eventGen, orderFactory, priceDistr, defaultValue) ::=
     	strategy.Array([
     		strategy.LiquidityProviderSide(eventGen, orderFactory, Side.Sell, priceDistr, defaultValue),
     		strategy.LiquidityProviderSide(eventGen, orderFactory, Side.Buy,  priceDistr, defaultValue),
     	])

 Noise strategy
 --------------